husarion/rosbot_ros/README.md

   cd /ros2_ws/src/husarion_nav2/config
   ros2 run nav2_map_server map_saver_cli --fmt pgn -f map
   ```
-Your map has been saved in docker volume and is now in the `config/` folder.
+Your map has been saved in docker volume and is now in the `demo/config/` folder.

-## Control ROSbot from RViz running on your laptop (amcl localization)
+## 4. AMCL Localization - Control ROSbot from RViz Running on Laptop
 In order for the robot to be able to use the previously prepared map for localization and navigating, launch:

   - On laptop:
       >**Tip:**
     >
-      >If your computer is not equipped with GPU you can replace `compose.pc-gpu.yaml` file with `compose.pc-cpu.yaml`
+    >If your computer is not equipped with GPU you can replace `compose.pc.rviz2-gpu.yaml` file with `compose.pc.rviz2-cpu.yaml`

-      Navigate to `/demo` folder and comment out the line of the `compose.pc-***.yaml` file so that the `rviz` node uses the `rosbot_pro_localization.rviz` configuration file.
+      Navigate to `/demo` folder and comment out the line of the `compose.pc.rviz2-***.yaml` file so that the `rviz` node uses the `rosbot_pro_localization.rviz` configuration file.
 It should looks like this:

       ```yaml
     # ROS Galactic